Jack L. Warner: Early years

-Jacob Warner (as he was named at birth) was born in London, Ontario, Canada, in August 2, 1892.
+Jacob Warner (as he was named at birth) was born in London, Ontario, Canada, on August 2, 1892.
 His parents were Polish-Jewish immigrants from Congress Poland (then part of the Russian Empire), who spoke mainly Yiddish.
 He was the fifth surviving son of Benjamin Warner (originally "Wonsal" or "Wonskolaser"), a cobbler from Krasnosielc, and his wife, the former Pearl Leah Eichelbaum.
-Following their marriage in 1876, the couple had three children in Poland, one of whom died at a young age.
-One of the surviving children was Jack's eldest brother, Hirsch (later Harry).
+Following their marriage in 1876, the couple had three children in Poland, one of whom died at a young age; another was Jack's eldest brother, Hirsch (later Harry).

-The Warner family had occupied a "hostile world" where the "night-riding of cossacks, the burning of houses, and the raping of women (during pogroms) were part of life's burden for the Jews of the 'shtetl'".
-In 1888, in search of a better future for his family and himself, Benjamin made his way to Hamburg, Germany, and then took a ship to the United States.
-The Warner surname was perhaps originally "Wonsal" or "Wonskolaser" Upon arriving in New York City, Benjamin introduced himself as "Benjamin Warner", and the surname "Warner" remained with him for the rest of his life.
-Pearl Warner and the couple's two children joined him in Baltimore, Maryland, less than a year later.
-In Baltimore, the couple had five more children, including Abraham (later known as Albert) and Sam Warner.
+In 1888, Benjamin made his way to Hamburg, Germany, and took ship for the United States.
+In New York City, Benjamin introduced himself as "Benjamin Warner", and the surname "Warner" remained with him for the rest of his life.
+Pearl Warner and the couple's two children joined him in Baltimore less than a year later.
+There the couple had five more children, including Abraham (later known as Albert) and Sam Warner.